fyas101/Reddit_Group_Project/README.md

 As for individual contributions, Micheal Caroselli did the first five functions, John Horky did the middle five functions, and Fatima Yasar did the last five functions.
+In terms of our classes, Micheal created the classes for our function groups #1 and #2, Fatima created the class for the functions in group #3 as well as reviewd the final project to submit and John created the classes for functions in group #4 and #5.